gigapipehq/gigapipe-python-client/README.md

 #### Use your Gigapipe instance to make calls to the library.

 - Get the integrations
-> Obtains the gigapipe integrations
+> Obtains the gigapipe integration types
 ```python
 gigapipe_client.integrations.get_integrations_types()